nixworks/public/news/2017/04/20/README.md

 Weeks of protests in Venezuela are shifting the spotlight onto the nation’s military.
 Despite the growing unrest, analysts say the armed forces still have compelling reasons to back President Nicolás Maduro

 ### [China launches its first cargo spacecraft, the Tianzhou 1, carried by a Long March 7 rocket. ](/news/2017/04/20/china-launches-its-first-cargo-spacecraft-the-tianzhou-1-carried-by-a-long-march-7-rocket.md)
-_Context: China, Long March 7, Tianzhou 1, cargo spacecraft_
+_Context: Chinese, Long March 7, Tianzhou 1, cargo spacecraft_

 ## [Previous Day...](/news/2017/04/19/index.md)